developer-zebra/developer-zebra-site/src/ehs/3-0/guide/setup/index.md

 ### Automated Uninstallation
 These instructions apply to remote uninstallation using an organization's own EMM server to remove EHS from multiple managed devices.
 This task also can be accomplished through Zebra's [EMDK](/emdk-for-android/4-0/guide/about) or [StageNow](/stagenow/2-2/about/) tools using the [App Manager](/mx/#app-manager) service.

-#### Important
+>**`IMPORTANT`**: Device settings configured by EHS such as USB debugging, [System Settings Restricted](../settings#systemsettingsrestricted) (restricting user access to Airplane mode and other settings), disabling apps and recent apps button and so on, DO NOT revert to their former state when EHS is uninstalled. <u>To restore a device to its former state, **all such settings MUST BE REVERSED** prior to the removal of EHS</u>.
+This can be done prior to uninstalling EHS by pushing to the device an `enterprisehomescreen.xml` file properly configured to unrestrict the settings.

-* **On ET50 and ET55 devices with GMS**, <u>a permanent system UI crash could occur</u> if EHS is uninstalled remotely (i.e. via EMM) while in User Mode.
+> **`CRASH WARNING`**: <u>On ET50 and ET55 devices with GMS, a permanent system UI crash could occur</u> if EHS is uninstalled remotely (i.e. via EMM) while in User Mode.
 Before uninstalling EHS, Zebra recommends pushing to the device an EHS configuration file (`enterprisehomescreen.xml`) with the Search app enabled.
 See the [Advanced Settings](../settings) section for configuration file usage.

-* Device settings configured by EHS such as USB Debugging, [System Settings Restricted](../settings#systemsettingsrestricted), and some others might not revert to the state they were in prior to EHS installation.
-Zebra recommends reconfiguring the device as required <u>prior to the removal of EHS</u>.

 **To uninstall EHS using an EMM, instruct the EMM to do the following**: